 What is the difference between a tabloid newspaper and a broadsheet?
 Which newspaper does your family read?
 Interview members of your family and find out why they read that newspaper?

-SET 36: PAPER PEOPLE CHAIN
+PAPER PEOPLE CHAIN

 This is a fun activity for you to try.
 If you are working with younger children, you might want to make these people paper chains beforehand.
 If your children are older then let them follow the instructions below.
+What you need

 Activity.
 Fold paper, accordion-fashion.
 The number of folds in the paper determines the number of people in the chain.
 On the top piece of the folded paper, draw a person whose hands extend to touch the folds of the paper on each side.
 Carefully cut around the person, making sure not to cut where the hands meet the folds.
 Open up the paper and your child will have a chain of several people holding hands.
 Colour them in with crayons, make different expressions on each face, or create a themed group.